 - Among those who ate fast food, men were more likely than women to eat fast food at lunch from 2013 to 2016, according to the CDC.
 Women, however, were more likely to report eating it as a snack.

-- More than 56% of Americans who dine at restaurants or order takeout do so at least two to three times per week, according to a 2019 survey of 1,000 Americans from restaurant and hospitality company Fourth.
+- More than 56% of Americans who dine at restaurants or order takeout do so at least two to three times per week, according to a 2019 survey of 1,000 Americans by restaurant and hospitality company Fourth.

 - Since the start of the COVID-19 pandemic, 55% of American shoppers are eating at home more often, according to a 2020 report from the marketing company Acosta.